ElyaConrad/naive-tools/README.md

 - `show`: Boolean modeled value that can be `true` or `false`.
 Optional.
 - `trigger`: `click`, `hover` or `manual`.
 In case of `manual`, the modeled `show` property should be implemented of course.
 Default is `click`.
+- `type`: `layer` or `frame`.
+Describes just the lookm of the popup wether it's more "desktop like" or "mobile like".
+Default is `layer` hwich is the one looking more like Apple's iOS popovers.
 - `title`: The title text which will be inserted into a `<n-h2>` element in case you're not using `#template` slot.
 Optional.